1998 WW31: Satellite

+Hubble Space Telescope timelapse of 's moon orbiting the parent body.

-On 22 December 2000, French astronomers Christian Veillet and Alain Doressoundiram in collaboration with J. Shapiro discovered the satellite using the Canada–France–Hawaii Telescope at Mauna Kea on the Big Island of Hawaii, United States.
-The discovery was announced on 16 April 2001 and received the provisional designation S/2000 1.
+On 22 December 2000, French astronomers Christian Veillet and Alain Doressoundiram in collaboration with J. Shapiro discovered that the observed body was a binary, using the Canada–France–Hawaii Telescope at Mauna Kea on the Big Island of Hawaii, United States.
+The discovery was announced on 16 April 2001, and the smaller body received the provisional designation S/2000 1.

 It was the first trans-Neptunian binary discovered after Charon in 1978, the largest satellite in the Pluto–Charon system.
-Since then nearly 100 trans-Neptunian binaries have been discovered. is also one of the most symmetrical binaries known in the Solar System.
+Since then, many trans-Neptunian binaries have been discovered. is also one of the most symmetrical binaries known in the Solar System.

 The satellite has a highly eccentric orbit with an eccentricity of 0.8193±0.0020 with an exceptionally long orbital period of 587.27±0.18 days and a semi-major axis of 22,617±42 km.

+The discovery team concluded that, if the primary and secondary have the same albedo, their size ratio is 1.2, and if they also have the same densities, their mass ratio is 1.74 - that is, that the secondary has 60% the mass of the primary, or a bit over a third of the system mass.
+If they have equal densities of 1 g/cm^{3}, that would mean nominal diameters of 148 km and 123 km, respectively, and albedos of 0.05~0.06.

 Diameter and albedo

-While the primary measures 148 km, the satellite has a diameter of 123 km (a ratio of 0.883) with a combined system diameter of 192 km.
+Assuming a density of 1 g/cm^{3}, the primary measures 148 km, the satellite has a diameter of 123 km (a ratio of 0.883) with a combined system diameter of 192 km.
 The Collaborative Asteroid Lightcurve Link assumes an albedo of 0.10 and calculates a system diameter of 192 km based on an absolute magnitude of 6.7, while Mike Brown finds a diameter of 267 km with a lower albedo of 0.04.